 When writing supers, keep copy short and concise.
 Keep in mind the pace at which people read, and leave text on screen long enough for viewers to digest the information.

 An “identifier” displays a person’s name and title on screen.
 UCLA has three different visual options: The first, identifier over image, places the person’s name in bold white, with a secondary line which displays the person’s title.
 The other two identifier options utilize a white or blue overlay box.
-To learn more about best practices for overlay boxes, visit the Graphic Elements section.

 Geotags and timestamps indicate a specific location, date and time.
 These elements should be placed in the top corner of the frame for a minimum of three seconds.
+Depending on their importance to your storyline, it can remain on-screen for as long as you deem relevant to your storytelling.

 Only use Karbon font